by Richard Spoon | Apr 28, 2026 | Leadership, Talent Management, Teams

 by Richard Spoon | Mar 23, 2026 | Leadership, Teams

-A recent conversation with my daughter turned to Annie Dillard’s essay “An Expedition to the Pole,” which she had recently read.
+A recent conversation with my daughter turned to Annie Dillard’s essay “An Expedition to the Pole,” which she had just read.
 It’s a layered meditation on spiritual searching juxtaposed with 19th century expeditions to the north pole.
-I found my mind returning to...
+I found my mind returning to the...

 by Richard Spoon | Sep 15, 2025 | Leadership, Change Management